 Note: The Single Audit used to be called the “A-133 Audit," named after the OMB circular which published the requirements.
 If a Sponsor requests a copy of the UW’s “A-133 Audit,” they should be directed to the same State of Washington website where Single Audits are maintained.

 The following information should be used by departments to ensure they are ready for an audit:

 - Create and maintain documented Internal Controls.
 Auditors want to see that you have procedures documented and that the project staff follows them.

-- Ensure that all purchase receipts and supporting documentation are in one place and can be linked to the expense transaction.
+- Ensure that all purchase receipts and supporting documentation are in one place and can be linked to expense transactions.

 - Ensure that each expense transaction can stand alone.
 This means that anyone can read the documentation and confirm that it is reasonable, allowable, allocable, and consistently treated.

-- Keep organized and complete accounting, contract, and project files.
+- Maintain organized and complete accounting, contract, and project files.

 - Ensure that bids and consultant contracts are on file in the appropriate place.

-- Keep list of personnel authorized to approve expenses.
+- Keep a list of personnel authorized to approve expenses.

-- Resolve issues when they arise, do not wait for an audit or Award end.
+- Resolve issues when they arise: do not wait for an audit or the Award end.

-- See also: Internal Audit's webpage on the Audit Process.
+- Review Internal Audit's web page on the Audit Process.

-- Contact UW Internal Audit if you or your department are notified of an audit or contacted by an Auditor.
+- Contact the UW Office of Internal Audit if you or your department are notified of an audit or contacted by an Auditor.

 - Be prompt in responding.